bcgov/platform-services-registry-web/GOLIVE.md

 Please verify that projects are actaully being provisioned when requests are approved (**Create**, **Edit**, **Delete**).
 You can possibly coordinate this with Alex L when she tests out the web app.
 Thanks!

 Also, as discussed in the go-live meeting, could you please verify that the provisioner will handle multiple quota changes in a singe provision.
 As in the new registry, a user is able to change the memory, storage and cpu for prod, test, dev and tools in a single project request.

+## Zhana

+The emails are not working like they used to.
+This is because I changed things arround that broke the emails.
+Sorry for that and for the extra work, but can you please test out the emails locally and fix those changes.
+Thank you Zhanna, your work on this feature is appreciated and the emails look great.

 ## Promote to Prod when the above testing is complete